-The Epson 7900 is the most amazing printer to ever hit my office!
+The Epson SC-P7000 and SC-P900 (while a great printer, the SC-P800 is no longer in our office) are the most amazing printer to ever hit our office!
+They are the two principal printers I use with the SC-P7000 receiving the print orders.
 This big, bad boy outputs (fancy word for printing) 24×30″ prints in record time.
-The 7900 sports ten inks with orange and green being the newest additions.
-This ten ink set is what makes the 7900 a HDR printer (high dynamic Range, exposure and not the photo technique).
+The SC-P7000 sports eleven inks which include the two Blacks.
+This ten ink set is what makes the 7000 an HDR printer (high Dynamic Range, not the same as the photo technique).
 You have a couple of options when it comes to the ink cartridge sizes, I prefer the 700ml cartridge.
-One cartridge runs $279 so a whole set of 10 = $$$$.
-With that said, the set last what seems like a long, long time and I have found it to be worth the investment.
-More importantly then having ink on the shelf is a spare Maintenance Tank.
+The SC-P900 only has one ink cartridge size.
+I have always a complete set of inks for the P7000 and SC-P900 on the shelf because I print that much.
+But both printers are gentle on ink usage.
+More importantly, then having ink on the shelf is a spare Maintenance Tank.
 If your tank gets filled and you don’t have a spare, you ain’t going to print no matter what you try.

-The one thing books, articles, or websites can’t teach you about printing is the most important element, the paper!
-Paper is everything and if you want to see for yourself how important it is, just Soft Proof in Photoshop which will provide you a HUGE visual (while still not exact) how changing from just a glossy or matte finish paper (or visa verse) will change your print.
-With that said, the Epson 7900 is loaded with a roll of Ultra-Smooth Fine Art.
-Now to come clean, I love the 24×30 sheet Ultra-Smooth better and while the color prints the same on the roll, I really am not a huge fan of roll paper.
-It’s thinner and you need a Seal DeRoller.
-You have to put the print straight out of the printer into the DeRoller to remove the curl of the roll paper.
+The one thing books, articles, or websites can’t really help you learn about is the paper!
+Paper is everything and if you want to see for yourself how important it is, just Soft Proof in Photoshop which will provide you a visual (while still not exact) how changing from just a glossy or matte finish paper (or visa verse) will change your print.
+With that said, the Epson 7000 is loaded with a roll of Metal Luster or Legacy Platine these days.
+Now to come clean, I love the 24×30 sheet over the roll, I really am not a huge fan of roll paper.
+You need a Seal DeRoller.
+You have to put the print straight from the printer into the DeRoller to remove the curl of the roll paper.